FDio/vpp/docs/gettingstarted/users/configutil/usingvppconfig.rst

 user to configure ports, some performance characteristics, the number of huge pages and install/uninstall the released FD.io packages.

-It is recommended that the menu options are executed in this order.
+It is recommended that the menu command options, noted below as *"x)"*, are run in this order (command option 4 first, then options 1,2,3):

 #. :ref:`4) List/Install/Uninstall VPP <config-command-four>`
 #. :ref:`1) Show basic system information <config-command-one>`
 #. :ref:`2) Dry Run <config-command-two>`
 #. :ref:`3) Full Configuration <config-command-three>`

-Once vpp-config is installed as a root user execute the following
+Once vpp-config is installed as a root user, then run the following code:

 .. code-block:: console